davidkroell/homemade-di/README.md

 ## Conclusion

-I haven't thought implementing a fully functional DI framework would be so easy upfront.
+I haven't thought implementing a fully functional DI framework would be so straightforward upfront.
-But the more I thought about it, the easier it got.
+However the more I thought about it, the easier it got.
 Nevertheless there are more use-cases which can be covered with DI, for example service lifetime management (singletons) just to name one.

 I hope the concept of dependency injection is clear to you now.
-Feel free to look up the final code.
+Feel free to look up the final code as I worked a little bit on it for improvements and also tested it for the various use-cases.